Footbridge at Ullevaal stadium, Norway

 The project's objective

-The main objective of the project is to improve traffic safety and capacity of the pedestrians and cycling network in this part of Oslo, i.e. at the intersection of the Ring 3 motorway and Sognsveien road.
-The new bridge that has been designed crosses both roads and replaces temporary bridges built in 1990.
-These bridges no longer meet the requirements of pedestrians and cyclists in the area.
+The project's primary goal is to significantly enhance traffic safety and capacity for pedestrians and cyclists in this part of Oslo, particularly at the intersection of the Ring 3 motorway and Sognsveien road.
+The new bridge, designed to span both roads, will replace the temporary bridges constructed in 1990, which no longer meet the area's needs.

-Traffic is heavy in the area and the intersection area contains a large amount of ground cables and pipelines.
-The needs of neighbouring facilities, such as Ullevaal Stadium, the Norwegian Geotechnical Institution and Blindern High School, must be taken into consideration during the construction phase.
-A detailed construction phasing plan has been drawn up as part of the work, to minimize the negative effect on nearby businesses, road users and pedestrians.
+Given the heavy traffic in the area and the significant number of ground cables and pipelines at the intersection, it's crucial to consider the needs of nearby facilities, such as Ullevaal Stadium, the Norwegian Geotechnical Institution, and Blindern High School, during the construction phase.
+A detailed construction phasing plan has been developed to minimize disruption to nearby businesses, road users, and pedestrians, demonstrating our respect for their needs.

-The construction work was set to commence in the fall of 2017.
-This is the largest of EFLA's projects for the Norwegian Road Authorities to date.
+Construction was set to commence in the fall of 2017.
+This is the largest project of EFLA for the Norwegian Road Authorities to date.

 Details of the new bridge